 Several additional qualities investors should look for in their trustee include:

 At U.S. Bank, we have the experience, reach and technology to navigate the mechanics of complex deals with transparency, consistency and unwavering quality.
-As new opportunities emerge in the European debt and loan market, we can help you understand some of the new legal and structural hurdles in this evolving market.
+As new opportunities emerge in the European debt market, we can help you understand and overcome some of the new legal and structural hurdles in this evolving market.
 Learn more about our European trustee solutions or connect with one of our global corporate trust experts.

 For more information about our European trustee solutions, contact Michael Whelan at firstname.lastname@example.org.